mobi-css/mobi.css/site/docs.md

 ### `container-side`

-`container-side` is designed for additional messages which are not valuable or useful on mobile, such as *Scan to view on mobile* or *Go to top*.
+`container-side` is designed for additional messages which are not valuable or useful for mobile, such as *Scan to view on mobile* or *Go to top*.

 So `container-side` **will never be seen** on a mobile device.